jecombe/NFTGuessr/README.md

 ### Token management

-Token ERC20 with oppenZepplin.
-A dynamic total supply: The NftGuessr smart contract holds 10,000 SPC, and the creator of the NftGuessr contract also holds 10,000 SPC.
-Additional SPC is created when a player generates new NFTs at a cost of 1 SPC each; the NftGuessr smart contract mints 2 SPC for each new NFT created.
-When a user win a NFT GSP, he receive 2 token SPC.
+1 SPC is created when a player win a NFT.
+1 SPC is burn when a player create a NFT.

 ### Fees management

-- Base fees in Zama (ZAMA) used for guess requests (1 ZAMA): All Zama returns to the smart contract, whose owner controls it and can withdraw.
+- Guess fees: 2 Zama => 1 for teams, and 1 distribute with all staker of SpaceCoin.
-- Geospace NFT creation fees in SpaceCoin (SPC) (1 SPC): The SPC fees are distributed to all NFT creators in a fair manner.
+- Win fees: a creator or player can set a winning tax.
+If the player wins, then the prize money will be distributed to the previous owner, and 3% will go to the creator of the NFT.

-### Staker
+### Staker SPC

-A staker delegates their NFTs to the smart contract.
-If a staker has **3 staked NFTs GSP**, it unlocks access to create additional NFTs.
-If a staker has **1 staked NFTs GSP**, receive daily reward (actually 1 SPC)
+The spaceCoin staker will receive Zama tokens when a player makes a guess.

 ### Back in game

-An NFT holder can put their NFT back into play with a tax for **one game round**.
+An NFT holder can put their NFT back into play with a winning tax.
+With this action the player can create other NFT for the game.
+Limited by lifePoint creation.

 ### Check Gps

-A user sends an NFT ID along with latitude and longitude (without decimal (1e15)), and a **MINIMUM** of 1 token + NFT fees to verify if their location is within a 5 km² radius of the specified NFT ID.
+A user sends an NFT ID along with latitude and longitude (without decimal (1e15)), and a **MINIMUM** of 2 token + NFT winning fees to verify if their location is within a 5 km² radius of the specified NFT ID.
 If it is, the NFT is transferred to the user; otherwise, nothing happens.

 ### Create Gps

-If the user has access to NFT creation, they must have a valid location, meaning with a latitude and longitude and others with conversion (without decimal (1e15)) for which a Google Street View is available. **It's cost 1 SPC**.
+If the user has access to NFT creation, they must have a valid location, meaning with a latitude and longitude and others with conversion (without decimal (1e15)) for which a Google Street View is available. **It's cost 1 SPC**. => is burn

 ## Table of Contents